 This well-known song goes under a number of titles, such as Once I was a Servant, Bell-Bottom Trousers and The Oak and the Ash, although it only seems to have been printed by a handful of broadside printers.
 These include Pitts and Jennings (both of London), Baird (of Cork) and Jackson (of Birmingham).
 According to Ewan MacColl and Peggy Seeger, the “Oak and the Ash” verses come from a 17th century broadside, The Northern Lasse's Lamentation, that can be dated to sometime between 1672 and 1695.
 MacColl & Seeger add that “In the eighteenth and early nineteenth centuries the London thoroughfare known as Rosemary Lane (now called Royal Mint Street) consisted mostly of cheap lodging-houses and shady second-hand shops.”
 (Travellers' Songs from England and Scotland.
 London, 1977. p.
 166).
 Mrs Woodall (1894-1979) heard the song being sung in Staffordshire chainmaking ‘shops’ when she was a young girl.

 Bob Roberts sang this song as Bell Bottom Trousers on his 1978 Topic LP Songs from the Sailing Barges.

 James Yorkston sang Rosemary Lane in 2003 on his promotional EP Someplace Simple.

-Mike Boswoth sang Rosemary Lane in 2004 on his CD By Chance It Was: Songs from the Reverend Sabine Baring-Gould Collection.
+Mike Bosworth sang Rosemary Lane in 2004 on his CD of songs from the Reverend Sabine Baring-Gould Collection, By Chance It Was.